arialdomartini/arialdomartini.github.io/_posts/2023-08-29-without-mediatr-request-response-multiple-registration.md

 **Answer**<br/>
 There are pragmatic consequences.
 You will find some examples in the next pages of this article:

-* If you record more than one handler, one will be silently ignored
+* If you record more than one handler, they will be silently ignored
 * You cannot send a request to multiple handlers
 * Sending a subclass of a Request results in a failure